-Recently, Poundland have released a selection of fragrances, all in the same packaging and bottles as the designer brands, but with a huge difference.
+Recently, Poundland has released a selection of fragrances, all in the same packaging and bottles as the designer brands, but with a huge difference.

 The price tag.

 So what about buying your favourite perfume for £1?
-A fragrance such as Paco Rabanne’s Lady Million, would leave your purse short of around £83 for the real thing.
-Can it really be bought for £1 instead?
+A fragrance such as Paco Rabanne’s Lady Million would leave your purse short of around £83 for the real thing.
+Can it be bought for £1 instead?

 Of course, we all love to save money but at what cost?